pmazumder3927/udtube/scripts/README.md

     pip install -r requirements.txt

 -   [`convert_to_um.py`](convert_to_um.py) converts the FEATS column of a CoNLL-U format file from [Universal Dependencies](https://universaldependencies.org/u/feat/index.html) format to [UniMorph](https://unimorph.github.io/schema/) format.
+The user may wish to do this conversion to training and validation files before training.
 Note that this may not work with all languages in the Universal Dependencies corpus.
 -   TODO: describe the remaining scripts.